amblelabs/ait-wiki/content/faq.md

     value: |-
       #### Q: I changed my interior and now I can't turn the power on!

-      A: You need to set up the [engine](../blocks/engine).
+      A: You need to set up the [engine](../blocks/engine) again.
   - _type: text
     alt: Windows don't glow! (without Iris)
     value: >-
       #### Q: Windows don't glow! (without Iris)

-      A: Make sure you have power on.
-If you use Iris or any of its derivatives then make sure you're using 1.0.5+ of AIT, or 1.0.6+ if you're on Forge.
+      A: Make sure you have the power on.
+If you use Iris or any of its derivatives, make sure you're using 1.0.5+ of AIT, or 1.0.6+ if you're on Forge.
   - _type: text
     alt: The toyota console is all black!
     value: >-
       #### Q: The toyota console is all black!

-      A: Make sure you have power on.
-If you use Iris or any of its derivatives then make sure you're using 1.0.5+ of AIT, or 1.0.6+ if you're on Forge.
+      A: Make sure you have the power on.
+If you use Iris or any of its derivatives, make sure you're using 1.0.5+ of AIT, or 1.0.6+ if you're on Forge.
   - _type: text
     alt: What mods are incompatible with AIT?
     value: >-
       Q: What mods are incompatible with AIT?

-      A: Below are the ones we currently know about, if you know of any not listed here please feel free to inform us!
+      A: Below are currently known incompatibilities, if you know of any not listed here, please inform us!

       *   Immersive Portals: stops people from entering / exiting the TARDIS.

-      *   No Nametag Render: will stop the control names from showing (no ones fault, its the mod doing its job).
+      *   No Nametag Render: will stop the control names from showing.

       *   Concurrent Chunk Management Engine (C2ME): seems to break rift chunks and TARDIS growth.

-      *   Distant Horizons (when installed on the server): breaks TARDIS growth.
+      *   Distant Horizons (when installed on the server): breaks TARDIS growth, causes server crashes when entering a TARDIS.
+Clientside plays like normal.
   - _type: text
     alt: The rendering is buggy with shaders
     value: >-
       #### Q: The rendering is buggy with shaders!

-      A: The recommended combination is Iris 1.6.17 and Sodium 0.5.8.
+      A: The recommended combination is Iris 1.6.17 and Sodium 0.5.8, and above.
       Here's a list of tested shaders:

       **Works**: